pranav270-create/ingest/docs/index.md

    Three main registries handle different aspects of the pipeline:

-   - `FunctionRegistry`: Manages processing functions for each pipeline stage
+   - `FunctionRegistry`: Manages data processing functions for each pipeline stage
    - `SchemaRegistry`: Handles data schemas for different units of data
    - `PromptRegistry`: Manages prompt templates for LLM interactions